Brett-Tanner/Journal/2024/Sep_24.md

 ## September 18th

+### Leaving prep

+- Training Jayson
+  - [x] Overview/walkthrough of LMS
+  - [x] Discussion on importing lessons from CSV, likely to not be needed at least in current form
+  - [x] Prep/instructions for adding announcements
+- [x] Make copy of journal so Leroy can show people the task list

+### LMS

+- Styling
+  - Students
+    - [x] Count summary
+    - [x] Student profile
+    - [x] Update test summary contents

+## September 19th

 - [] Need a separate boolean column for whether the kid has a food allergy
   - Talk to leroy about it
   - Set by a radio button